How to protect your dog against ticks and fleas

 When we met Sam for the first time, we were still grieving over the loss of our dear Baxter.

 So we took him for a walk around DSPCA campus.
-Or rather, he took us for a walk, and in spite of his nervousness, he has won our hearts.
+Or rather, he took us for a walk, and in spite of his nervousness, he seemed happy enough to share twenty minutes with us.
+He has won our hearts!

 How to help your dog through firework season